GoncaloPereira97/GoncaloPereira97/README.md

 **`Software Developer (Developer/Student/Shopkeeper)`**

 Hi there!
 I'm a passionate Software Developer with a diverse background, always eager to learn and grow.
 From my experience as a shopkeeper to working with hands-on skills like carpentry and electrical work, I bring a unique perspective to problem-solving and innovation.

+I'm a firm believer in continuous learning and always strive to improve myself—whether it's through coding or exploring new areas of knowledge.
+As a gamer, I understand the importance of strategy, teamwork, and creativity, which I apply in every project I work on.

 ### 🧰 Languages and Tools

 <div style="position: relative,display: inline-block,border-bottom: 1px dotted black;">